dougwyu/BiodiversitySoupII/README.md

 rm -rf data/seqs/folder{A,B,C,D,E,F,G,H}/pool{1,2,3}/*_350K_mergedtrimmed.fq.gz
 ```

-**These are the scripts used in our Biodiversity Soup II manuscript.**
+**These are the scripts used in our Biodiversity Soup II manuscript.
+This pipeline has been tested on macOS Catalina (zsh shell) and processes Illumina HiSeq/MiSeq files for metabarcoding.
+Software installation information is in this script. **

-**1_SoupII_software_install_on_macos_20191010.sh**
+**1_SoupII_software_install_on_macOS.sh**

-This pipeline is tested for macOS and processes Illumina HiSeq/MiSeq files for metabarcoding.
-Software installation information is in this script.
+Install software for the pipeline

 **2_SoupII_fastp_to_Begum_Metabarcoding_pipeline.sh**